DCS-training/nltk-intro/README.md

 [Python][python] is great for general-purpose programming and is a popular language for scientific computing as well.
 Installing all of the packages required for this lessons individually can be a bit difficult, however, so we recommend the all-in-one installer [Anaconda][anaconda].

-Regardless of how you choose to install it, please make sure you install Python version 3.x (e.g., Python 3.6 version).
+Regardless of how you choose to install it, please make sure you install Python version 3.x (preferably Python 3.11 or higher).

 #### Windows - [Video tutorial][video-windows]